muhammadsalah/EMCST/README.md

 You can customize the configurations to increase the RAM or CPU assigned as well by using modifying the vagrant file in the bottom section memory and cpus properties.

+# Notice
+You need to register for student license for CST and insert your email to activate the upon using the software.

+# Credentials

+**Username** vagrant
+**Password** vagrant